We Design, Optimize, and Protect Brands

 We believe in the power of brands and operate as brand ambassadors, helping to identify and protect core equities across retail and digital consumer touchpoints.

 It all began in 1919 with three men who shared a common passion for delivering high-quality work and superior service.
 Our founding members were Ed Lemker, George Maier, and Otto Busch.
-With just $4,000 between the them, the three opened shop in the Atlas Bank Building in Cincinnati, OH.
+With just $4,000 between them, the three opened shop in the Atlas Bank Building in Cincinnati, OH.
 The company soon became incorporated in the State of Ohio and was one of the first graphic services businesses in the region to use revolutionary photo-etching techniques.

 Growing the Family Legacy